 UK HealthCare Good Samaritan Hospital is an acute care facility with 302 beds which prides itself on providing exceptional patient-focused care in a community-hospital atmosphere.
 Founded in 1888, the hospital was acquired by UK HealthCare in July 2007.
-It is home to the second-largest orthopedic and joint replacement program in Kentucky, and is able to offer a broad range of health care services to meet the needs of the residents of central and eastern Kentucky.
+It is home to the second-largest orthopedic and joint replacement program in Kentucky and offers a broad range of health care services to meet the needs of the residents of central and eastern Kentucky.

 The Gill Heart Institute

-The Linda and Jack Gill Heart Institute is a state-of-the-art cardiac center which opened in April 2004.
-Dr. David Moliterno, an internationally renowned interventional cardiologist, leads the Division of Cardiology and serves as co-director of the Gill Heart Institute.
-The five-story building houses outpatient and non-invasive cardiac procedure clinics, cardiac catheterization suites for inpatient and outpatient treatment, electrophysiology laboratories and faculty offices.
+The Linda and Jack Gill Heart Institute is a state-of-the-art cardiac center that opened in April 2004.
+The five-story building houses outpatient and non-invasive cardiac procedure clinics, cardiac catheterization suites for inpatient and outpatient treatment, electrophysiology laboratories, and faculty offices.

 The Lucille Parker Markey Cancer Center

 The Markey Cancer Center (MCC) opened in 1986.
 Approximately 2,100 patients annually are admitted with medical and surgical oncological problems.
-In addition, bone marrow transplant patients are managed on a special unit within the Center.
-Dr. Kevin McDonagh was recently recruited as Division Chief, along with two other new key senior faculty - Dr. Robert Means and Dr. John Reinhart - to lead the expanded research and clinical programs in the Division of Hematology and Oncology and the Markey Cancer Center.
+In addition, bone marrow transplant patients are managed on a special unit within the center.

 The Kentucky Clinic